tabcat/dynamic-content/ARTICLE.md

 2. Resolve providers' IPNS keys to CIDs
 3. Resolve CIDs to IPLD data
 4. Merge changes with the local replica

-## Viewed as a Replication Protocol

-There exist protocols for dynamic content that use IPFS with Libp2p Gossipsub to replicate; one example is [OrbitDB](https://github.com/orbitdb).
-In short, OrbitDB's replication protocol uses pubsub to find collaborators and share the latest root CIDs of replicas.
-Then these CIDs are used to fetch replicas from collaborators using IPFS.

-The design presented in this article works similarly but replaces pubsub with Provider Records and IPNS.
-Essentially, all parts of replication get encoded into ~persistent IPFS components.

-- Provider Records to find collaborators
-- IPNS to point to the latest version of a replica

----
-> **Swapping pubsub for ~persistent components makes building on history without any collaborators online possible.**

-> **Titling this article 'Replication on IPFS' might have been more accurate, but 'Hosting Dynamic Content on IPFS' sounded waaay better.**
----

 ## Use-case: Edge-computed Applications